laurentkeller/anttrackingUNIL/readme.md

 g++ -o build/zone_converter zone_converter.cpp exception.cpp utils.cpp plume.cpp datfile.cpp -I ../inc;
 ```

-5. The executables are then built in the folder anttrackingUNIL/src/build/, for usge instructions type for example:
+5. The executables are then built in the folder anttrackingUNIL/src/build/, for usage instructions type for example:
 ```shell
 ./change_tagid
 ```

-## Installation of Antorient
+## Installation of Antorient (linux)
 Preliminaries: You need to install wxWidgets 3.0.0 beforehand.
 On Ubuntu/Debian, you can do as described here:
 https://wiki.codelite.org/pmwiki.php/Main/WxWidgets30Binaries#toc2

-7. Unzip the Antorient.zip file
+7. Download the Antorient folder on your computer
 8. In the command window, navigate to the Antorient folder, and run the following commands:
 ```shell
 make clean
 make
 ```
-9. Copy the executable file named 'datcorr', which was produced within the Antorient folder during step 7, into the executable_path folder
+9. Copy the executable file named 'datcorr', which was produced within the Antorient folder during step 7, into the build folder

 ## Installation of Plume (windows only)
-10. Unzip the Plume.zip file
+10. Download the Plume folder on your computer
+11. Double-click on the Plume.exe executable